 As a direct marketing company since its inception, USAA has always relied on a lot of word-of-mouth and direct campaigns, but has stepped up its game in television and radio advertising in recent years.
 The company’s advertising spots are much more visible than they were even ten years ago, but the message has stayed the same.
 As a result of the advertising, the company has seen a lot of growth.
 Surprisingly though, they have moved in recent years towards tightening their list of eligible members, something that seems to reduce their customer base a bit.

 The only particular area of the survey that showed a rating on the low side was the Service Interaction part of the claims service, where USAA got only 3 out of 5.
-Still, compared to the ratings with other companies of a similar size, this ranking is stellar.
+However, compared to the ratings with other companies of a similar size, this ranking is stellar.

 Claims can be filed in a variety of ways, making it quick and easy for customers.
 The website offers all of the information you need to file.
 Choices for filing are: